emilekoffi/Melocoton/README.md

 ORDER BY discount DESC
 ```

-The results show that the products with the highest dicount are not the ones that are most sold.
+I notice here that the products with the highest discounts are not the ones that sell the most.
 But this is not enough to come to the conclusion that discount products are more sold.

-To dow so, I'm going to compare the average sales of dicounted products and non discouted product.
+To take this a step further, I'm going to compare the average sales of products with discounts to the average sales of products without discounts.
 ```sql
 SELECT
 ROUND (AVG(approx_past_month_sales_volume),0)